 Interpreting the line chart and trends

-The line chart provides a visualisation of how the measured impact has changed since the beginning of the split.
+The line chart provides a visualization of how the measured impact has changed since the beginning of the feature flag.
 This may be useful for gaining insights on any seasonality or for identifying any unexpected sudden changes in the performance of the treatments.

-However it is important to remember that there will naturally be noise and variation in the data, especially when the sample size is low at the beginning of a split, so some differences in the measured impact over time are to be expected.
-Additionally, since the data is cumulative, it may be expected that the impact changes as the run time of your split increases.
+However it is important to remember that there will naturally be noise and variation in the data, especially when the sample size is low at the beginning of a feature flag, so some differences in the measured impact over time are to be expected.
+Additionally, since the data is cumulative, it may be expected that the impact changes as the run time of your feature flag increases.
 For example, the fraction of users who have done an event may be expected to increase over time simply because the users have had more time to do the action.

-The image below shows the impact over time line chart for an example AA test - a split where there is no true difference between the performance of the treatments.
-Despite there being no difference between the treatments, and hence a constant true impact of zero, the line chart shows a large measured difference at the beginning, and an apparent trend upwards over time - this is due only to noise in the data at the early stages of the split when the sample size is low, and the measured impact moving towards the true value as more data arrives.
+The image below shows the impact over time line chart for an example A/A test - a feature flag where there is no true difference between the performance of the treatments.
+Despite there being no difference between the treatments, and hence a constant true impact of zero, the line chart shows a large measured difference at the beginning, and an apparent trend upwards over time - this is due only to noise in the data at the early stages of the feature flag when the sample size is low, and the measured impact moving towards the true value as more data arrives.

 Note also that in the chart above there are 3 calculation buckets for which the error margin is entirely below zero, and hence the p-values at those points in time would imply a statistically significant impact.
-This is again due to noise and the unavoidable chance of false positive results - if you weren't aware of the risk of 'peeking' at the data, or of considering multiple evaluations of your split at different points in time, then you may have concluded that a meaningful impact had been detected.
-However, by following the recommended practice of concluding only at the predetermined end time of your split you would eventually have seen a statistically inconclusive result as expected for an AA test.
+This is again due to noise and the unavoidable chance of false positive results - if you weren't aware of the risk of peeking at the data, or of considering multiple evaluations of your feature flag at different points in time, then you may have concluded that a meaningful impact had been detected.
+However, by following the recommended practice of concluding only at the predetermined end time of your feature flag you would eventually have seen a statistically inconclusive result as expected for an A/A test.